 Use the Offline Activation method if the Orchid Core VMS server doesn't have an internet connection.
-This activation method is very similar to the original activation method.
+This activation method is very similar to the activation method used in older versions of Orchid Core VMS.

-- When you add, remove, or update a license, a Licensed Changed event will appear on the System Report. - 1.
-Open Orchid Core VMS and sign in using an administrator level username and password. - 2.
-Once signed into Orchid Core VMS, open the System Menu in the top-right corner of the screen and select Activation. - If Orchid Core VMS has not yet been activated, the licensing screen will show that Orchid Core VMS is using the Trial Edition.
+When you add, remove, or update a license, a Licensed Changed event will appear on the System Report.

+- 1. Open Orchid Core VMS and sign in using an administrator level username and password. - 2.
+Once signed into Orchid Core VMS, open the System Menu in the top-right corner of the screen and select Activation.

+If Orchid Core VMS has not yet been activated, the licensing screen will show that Orchid Core VMS is using the Trial Edition.